 If you have questions or would like to express interest a 2019 trip (dates yet to be announced), contact Colleen directly at email@example.com.
 Registration and payments are not yet open for 2019 program.

-If you are keen to receive updates on '2017 Bilby Tracks' trips, please join our bilby tracks mailing list HERE
+If you are keen to receive updates on future '2019 Bilby Tracks' trips, please join our bilby tracks mailing list HERE

 This is a camping trip.
-Tents and most meals are supplied.
+Tents and most meals are supplied for the bus trip.
 We can accommodate special dietary needs.
 You need to provide your own sleeping bag and personal items.

 Internet coverage is intermittent outside of Charleville.
 Satellite phones will be available for co-ordinating working parties in the field.

 September - between 26 and 9 deg.
 C (expect conditions of PLUS OR MINUS EIGHT DEGREES beyond these averages), Note these temperatures are taken in the shade.

 November - between 33 and 17 deg.
 C (expect conditions of PLUS OR MINUS EIGHT DEGREES or more beyond these averages), Note these temperatures are taken in the shade.

 May - between 26 and 11 deg.
 C

 July - between 19 and 4 deg.
 C

 The fieldwork inside the Bilby Fence will require a moderate level of fitness and you will be required to undertake up to six hours of research-related fieldwork per day.
 Days on most trips will start early to avoid the heat in the middle of the day in the warmer months.
 This work is essential for preparing the area and refining techniques inside the predator-exclusion fence prior to re-releasing bilbies.
 There are no bilbies there at present and the first release is being planned.